Nayann23/MONTHLY-SALES-DATA-ELECTRONIC-USA-2019/README.md

 ---

-## 🎓 What I Learned
+## 🎓 What Was Done

-- How to work with **multiple CSV files** programmatically.
+- Worked with **multiple CSV files** programmatically
-- Advanced `pandas` manipulation, including `str.split()`, `dt` accessors, and grouping.
+- Applied advanced `pandas` techniques for cleaning and transformation
-- **Data visualization** using `matplotlib` and `seaborn`.
+- Created meaningful visualizations using `matplotlib` and `seaborn`
-- How to clean, structure, and engineer features from messy raw data.
+- Extracted key business insights (product, city, time-based)
-- Built and launched a **Streamlit dashboard**.
+- Built a basic, functional **Streamlit dashboard**
-- Practiced a real-life data project workflow end-to-end.
+- Followed a real-world data project workflow from raw data to visualization

 ---

-## ✅ Next Steps (Future Improvements)
+## ✅ Project Status

-- Add product category analysis
-- Include customer behavior insights (repeat orders, popular times)
-- Add filters to Streamlit dashboard (by city, product)
-- Connect with Excel for additional reporting
+Marked as **incomplete**, but functionally includes core EDA, feature engineering, visual insights, and dashboard capabilities.
+Can be extended further with filters, deeper analytics, and category-based insights.

 ---

-## 🧩 Status

-This project is being marked as **"incomplete but complete enough"**.
-It serves as a learning checkpoint before shifting to Excel studies.
-It showcases my ability to:

-- Handle real-world datasets
-- Perform data cleaning & transformation
-- Visualize insights
-- Deploy basic dashboards

----

-## 📚 Tools Used
+## 🧰 Tools Used

 - Python 3.10+
 - pandas